matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 zkSync Era is based on the zk-friendly VM.
 That’s why we provide our compiler that compiles standard Solidity code to zkEVM bytecode.

-While we have extensive test coverage to ensure EVM compatibility, issues may still appear after mainnet release.
+While we have extensive test coverage to ensure EVM compatibility, issues may still appear.
 We will implement the patches for these in a timely manner.

 In order to apply compiler bug fix, you need to upgrade your smart contract.
 We advise using the